-For safety and security, the legal parent or guardian of an Unaccompanied Minor or Young Passenger must complete and sign a Declaration of Indemnity form before the child can fly with us.
+For safety and security, as a legal parent or guardian you’ll need to complete and sign a Declaration of Indemnity form before your child can fly with us.
 You'll find these forms at Emirates Airport Offices.

 The unaccompanied minor’s parent or guardian must stay at the airport until the flight has departed.
-The parent or guardian meeting the unaccompanied minor at the airport must provide proof of identification.
-We offer our Unaccompanied Minors service only on our own flights, and not with our partner airlines.
-Please contact partner airlines directly to find out about their services for children traveling alone.
+The parent or guardian collecting the unaccompanied minor at the airport must provide proof of identification.
+We offer our Unaccompanied Minors service only on our flights, and not with our partner airlines.
+Please contact the airline to find out about their services for children travelling alone.

-Minors with French citizenship who are traveling outside of France without a parent or legal guardian must carry an official authorization to exit the country, in addition to a passport.
-The original authorization must be presented along with a copy of the identification of the parent or guardian who signed the document.
+Minors with French citizenship who are travelling outside of France without their parent or legal guardians must carry an official authorisation to exit the country, in addition to their passport.
+The original authorisation must be presented along with a copy of the identification of the parent or guardian who signed the document.

-Spanish minors under 18 years old traveling outside of the Spanish territory without the company of any of his/her legal representatives (parents or legal guardian /s), must carry in addition to passport, a signed declaration of travel permit outside of the national territory.
-The form may be obtained from the Spanish Police, Civil Guard, courts, notaries, town halls or consulates.
+Spanish minors under 18 years old travelling outside of the Spanish territory without the company of any of his/her legal representatives (parents or legal guardian /s), must carry in addition to passport, a signed declaration of travel permit outside of the national territory.
+The form may be obtained from the Spanish Police, Civil Guard, Courts, Notaries, Town halls or Consulates.

-Regarding foreign minors resident in Spain or residents in another EU state, please contact the Authorities regarding applicable documentation.
+Regarding foreign minors resident in Spain or residents in another EU state please contact the Authorities regarding the applicable documentation.

 Air Canada doesn’t accept unaccompanied minors from other airlines.
-If your child is traveling alone with us, you can book our Unaccompanied Minors service only as far as Toronto.
-The child must be met in Toronto by a parent or guardian.
+Therefore, if your child is travelling flying alone with us, you can book our Unaccompanied Minors service as far as Toronto.
+In Toronto, the child must be collected by their parent or guardian.

-If your child is traveling to Canada alone or with an adult who has no legal custody of him or her, we strongly advise you to give the guardian a travel consent letter.
-The letter must be signed by the child's legal guardian or a parent with legal custody.
-The letter should include:
+If your child is travelling to Canada alone, or with an adult with no legal custody over them, we strongly advise you to give them a travel consent letter.
+It must be signed by their legal guardian or a parent with legal custody.
+The letter should contain these details:

-There are special requirements for Italian children traveling alone outside of Italy.
-If your child is an Italian national age 13 or younger, he or she will need to carry a letter of authorization (a dichiarazione di affido) from the local police (questura) if
+There are special requirements for Italian children travelling alone outside of Italy.
+If your child is an Italian national aged up to and including 13, they will need to carry a letter of authorisation (a dichiarazione di affido) from the local police (questura) if:

-If you live abroad, you can get this authorization from an Italian embassy or consulate.
+If you live abroad, you can get this authorisation from an Italian embassy or consulate.
 The dichiarazione di affido can’t be issued by the airport police.
-Without this authorization, your child won’t be allowed to leave Italy.
-This only applies to Italian citizens; all other nationals can travel without this authorization.
+Without this authorisation, your child won’t be allowed to leave Italy.
+This only applies to Italian citizens; all other nationals can travel without this authorisation.

-Each airline has its own restrictions and regulations regarding the travel of unaccompanied minors.
-If your itinerary involves travel on another airline, you should check the rules for that carrier before making your booking.
+Each airline has their own restrictions and regulations on the unaccompanied travel of minors.
+If your itinerary involves travel on another airline, you should check the specific unaccompanied minors rules for that carrier before making your booking.
 These can include restrictions on the acceptance of unaccompanied minors when connecting to or from other airlines.